Mommy Needs Money: Why Ellen Boehm Murdered Her Children

 Strange.
 Very, very strange.

 Unlike David’s death, Steven’s passing created a sense of unease among Ellen’s friends.
-While they all understood that each person grieves in his or her own way, Ellen’s demeanor, especially for a mother who had just lost a second child, was strange – to put it mildly.
+While they all understood each person grieves in their own way, Ellen’s demeanor, especially for a mother who had just lost a second child, was strange – to put it mildly.

 Later Ellen’s friends would say her actions were flippant.
 They told detectives Ellen did not cry and her words were very matter-of-fact and devoid of emotion.
-The friends said they felt strangely uncomfortable.
+Friends told detectives they felt strangely uncomfortable in Ellen's presence.

-It was so strange, in fact, a couple of Ellen’s friends felt concerned enough to contact a homicide detective they knew and make a report.
+It was so strange, in fact, a couple of Ellen’s friends felt concerned enough to contact a homicide detective they knew and express their concerns to him.

-Ellen’s friends weren’t the only ones who didn’t feel right about Steven’s death.
+Ellen’s friends weren’t the only ones who felt there was something strange about the deaths of Ellen's sons.
 Dr. Michael Graham, medical examiner for the city of Saint Louis, remembered all too well the strange death of David the year before and now he was looking at his older brother who had also died under odd circumstances.

-Unlike with David, Dr. Graham didn’t intend to be rushed into a cause of death which was okay with detectives as it provided more time for them to talk to Ellen about the passing of a second child – a rare event among siblings during the childhood years.
+Unlike with David, Dr. Graham didn’t intend to be rushed into a cause of death which was okay with detectives as it provided more time for them to talk to Ellen about the passing of a second child – a rare event among siblings in this age of advanced medicine.

 Just a short conversation with Ellen and the concerns of a medical examiner, who was unofficially saying he believed Steven had died of mechanical asphyxiation, led detectives to believe Ellen had murdered both children.
-But they had to prove it.
+They just had to prove it.

 Ten days later in Tucson, Paul learned another son had died when his wife called home to talk with her mother.
 Claiming he was still grieving of the loss of his youngest son with Ellen (although, he hadn’t reached out to visit with either Stacy or Steven following their brother’s death), Paul demanded, “What the hell is Ellen doing to these kids?”
 The only thing Paul and his wife did, however, was to call the local police and child protective services to tell them something strange was going on in Missouri.
 Paul made no effort to return to Saint Louis to confront his ex-wife face to face or check on his only surviving child’s welfare with his own two eyes.

 Meanwhile, investigators were talking to anyone who might have information about Ellen and/or the death of her children, especially her old friend Deanne.
-During their interviews, detectives learned that Ellen had collected on the smaller life insurance policy on Steven but the others had yet to be paid.
-Regardless, Ellen had walked into a dealership just three days before Christmas 1989 and purchased a new car.
+During their interviews, detectives learned Ellen had collected on the smaller life insurance policy on Steven but the others had yet to be paid.
+Regardless, Ellen had walked into a dealership less than a month after the death of her second child and purchased a new car.
 She didn’t even trade in her old one, telling friends she intended to do a private sale.

 For a woman who was struggling financially, this was a brow-raising action.
-It was obvious that Ellen expected to come into some money; money from life insurance, one could only assume.
+It was obvious Ellen expected a financial windfall; money from life insurance, one could only assume.

-Ellen had no way of knowing that Dr. Graham had taken a bold step in determining Steven’s cause of death.
+Ellen had no way of knowing Dr. Graham had taken a bold step in determining Steven’s cause of death.
 He had sent his autopsy findings and medial records for Steven to seven respected medical experts to test his theory of mechanical asphyxiation.
-Detectives also interviewed Ellen and others a few more times, and were learning of the varying stories Ellen was telling about her sons’ deaths.
+Detectives also interviewed Ellen and others in the meantime, and were learning of the varying stories Ellen was telling about her sons’ deaths.

-Still it wasn’t enough to charge her with murder.
+It stil wasn’t enough to charge her with murder.
 Investigators had also consulted with the FBI about Steven’s death and they too believed Ellen was responsible.
-The officers received instructions on how to best move forward with their investigation.
+The officers received instructions from the agency's top experts on how to best move forward with their investigation.

-But in early 1991, things were about to change for Ellen and she never saw it coming.
+In early 1991, however, things were about to change for Ellen and she never saw it coming.

 Reports from all the experts whom Dr. Graham had consulted were in.
 Every one of them had ruled out all causes with the exception of mechanical asphyxiation.
 With Dr. Graham officially going on the record, detectives now had enough cause to make an arrest.